netr0m/az-pim-cli/README.md

 Flags:
   -h, --help           help for group
-  -t, --token string   An access token for the PIM Groups API (required).
+  -t, --token string   An access token for the PIM 'Entra Roles' and 'Groups' API (required).
 Consult the README for more information.

 Global Flags:
   -c, --config string          config file (default is $HOME/.az-pim-cli.yaml)